 Back to top

-Scalp cooling is most likely to be effective with:
+Scalp cooling is not effective with all chemotherapy drugs.
+It is most likely to be effective with:

 For scalp cooling to work, your scalp temperature needs to be kept low for the whole time the drugs are circulating in your blood.

-If you are having your chemotherapy as an outpatient, you may need to spend up to three hours longer at the hospital for each treatment.
+If you are having your chemotherapy as an outpatient, you may need to spend up to three hours longer at the hospital for each treatment than if you weren’t having scalp cooling.

-Caps attached to the cooling machines generally feel lighter than the frozen caps.
-You will need to sit by the machine while the cap is in place, so you won’t be able to walk about freely with this method.
-However, the cap can be disconnected for short periods if necessary - for example, if you need to use the toilet.
+Caps attached to the cooling machines generally feel lighter than the gel-filled caps.
+You will need to sit by the machine while the cap is in place, so you won’t be able to walk around freely with this method.
+However, the cap can be disconnected for short periods - for example, if you need to use the toilet.
 These caps don't need to be changed as the machine continuously cools the liquid circulating round your scalp.

 How effective is scalp cooling?